Skeleton-Hacker/Expense/README.md

 	- Enter the year in 20xx format (for example: 2024) This will be used for the entirety of the next operation.
 To change the month/year, enter `y` when continue is asked.
 2. If any error is made while inputing the data, press `Ctrl+C`
+3. In all cases, '+' denotes money saved, '-' denotes money spent